nodebotanist/AVR-experiments/notes/serial.md

 * initSerial() -- initializes serial using steps shown above
 * transmitByte() -- transmit byte using steps above
 * recieveByte() -- recieve byte using steps above

+## lib/serial-utils.h

+This library is for any serial comms that need to be formatted or read. **Depends on serial.h**.

 * readString(char string[], uint8_t maxLength) -- read in a string with up to maxLength characters, terminated with \r
 * printString(const char[] string) -- transmits a string
 * printByte(uint8_t byte) -- transmits a byte